 When ASN.1 data is read from a BIO using functions such as d2i_CMS_bio() a short invalid encoding can casuse allocation of large amounts of memory potentially consuming excessive resources or exhausting memory.

 - Plesk 12.5 on RedHat 5 and CentOS 5 fixed by: Plesk 12.5.30 MU#37 update.

 - For Plesk 12.0 on RedHat 5 and CentOS 5 fix is expected in nearest micro-mpdate.

 - Plesk 11.0-11.5 on RedHat 5 and CentOS 5 the data with update relese is not decided yet.

 For all other Linux distrubutions but RedHat/CentOS 5 Plesk uses system OpenSSL library.
 If you have Plesk 11.x-12.5 installed over RedHat/CentOS 6 or Debian/Ubuntu server you should apply updates released by OS vendor and restart services:

 # /etc/init.d/apache2 restart

-Plesk takes the security of our customers very seriously and encourages you to apply updates as soon as possible.
+Plesk takes the security of customers very seriously and encourages you to apply updates as soon as possible.